magento/devdocs/src/cloud/docker/docker-config.md

 The default {{ site.data.var.mcd-prod }} configuration includes the [MailHog] service as a replacement for the Sendmail service.
 Sendmail can cause performance issues in the local Docker environment.

-When the MailHog service installed, go to the following URL to open the service and view outgoing emails: `http://magento2.docker:8025`
+After installing the MailHog service, go to the following URL to open the service and view outgoing emails: `http://magento2.docker:8025`

 <!--Link definitions-->